pzaino/thecrowler/doc/features.md

 - **Docker Support**: Can be easily containerized and deployed in containerized environments.
   - *Benefits*: Simplifies deployment and management in container orchestration platforms.

+## (Features Group 18) Event-Driven Architecture

+- **Event-Driven Processing**: Utilizes an event-driven architecture for handling asynchronous tasks and processing data in real-time.
+  - *Benefits*: Improves performance and scalability by decoupling components and processing tasks in parallel.

+- **Events can also be scheduled**: Events can be scheduled to run at specific times or intervals.
+  - *Benefits*: Enables automation of tasks and data collection at predefined times.

+- **Custom Events**: Users can define custom events to trigger specific actions or workflows.
+  - *Benefits*: Provides flexibility to create custom workflows and automate tasks based on specific conditions.

+- **Event-based plugins execution**: Plugins can be executed based on events, allowing for custom processing and integration with external systems.
+  - *Benefits*: Enables extensibility and customization of CROWler's functionality.

+## (Features Group 19) AI and Traditional Agents

+- **AI Integration**: Supports integration with AI models for data analysis, entity recognition, and other tasks.
+  - *Benefits*: Enhances data processing capabilities and enables advanced analysis of web content.

+- **AI Agents**: Supports AI agents for performing complex tasks like natural language processing, image recognition, and sentiment analysis.
+  - *Benefits*: Enables advanced data processing and analysis using AI techniques.

+- **Traditional Agents**: Supports traditional agents for executing predefined tasks and workflows.
+  - *Benefits*: Provides flexibility to choose between AI and traditional agents based on the requirements of the task.

+- **Event-Driven AI Processing**: Utilizes an event-driven architecture for AI Agents processing to handle asynchronous tasks efficiently.
+  - *Benefits*: Improves performance and scalability of AI processing tasks.

+- **Agent-based plugins execution**: Plugins can be executed by AI or traditional agents, allowing for custom processing and integration with external systems.
+  - *Benefits*: Enables extensibility and customization of CROWler's functionality based on the type of agent used.

+- **Pre-Deployed AI models into containers**: AI models can be pre-deployed into containers (both with CUDA and non-CUDA accelerated) for best performance, easy integration and execution.
+  - *Benefits*: Simplifies the deployment and management of AI models within CROWler.

+- **Commercially available Multi-model AI Agents**: CROWler comes with commercially available multi-model AI agents for various tasks like NLP, Image Recognition, Sentiment Analysis, etc.
+  - *Benefits*: Provides out-of-the-box AI capabilities for advanced data processing and analysis.

+## (Features Group 20) 3rd party services Data Integration

+- **Integration with 3rd party services**: CROWler can be integrated with 3rd party services like Shodan, VirusTotal, etc. to gather additional information about web assets.
+  - *Benefits*: Provides access to external threat intelligence and security data.

+- **Data Enrichment with 3rd party services**: CROWler can enrich scraped data with additional information from external services.

+- **Custom 3rd party integration**: CROWler can be extended to integrate with custom 3rd party services APIs using plugins.
+  - *Benefits*: Enables access to a wide range of external data sources for data enrichment and analysis.

+- **3rd party Cybersecurity service native support**: For Cybersecurity applications the CROWler can be integrated with 3rd party services like Shodan, VirusTotal, etc. to gather additional information about web assets using the native support for t
+  - *Benefits*: Provides access to external threat intelligence and security data.
+  - List of 3rd party services natively supported in the CROWler:

+  ### IP Scanners

+  AbuseIPDB
+  IPVoid
+  Censys
+  Shodan

+  ### URL Scanners

+  SSL Labs
+  URLHaus
+  ThreatCrowd
+  Cuckoo
+  VirusTotal
+  PhishTank
+  Google Safe Browsing
+  OpenPhish
+  Hybrid Analysis
+  Cisco Umbrella
+  AlienVault

+  ### File Scanners

+  VirusTotal (File)
+  Hybrid Analysis (File)
+  Cuckoo (File)

 ---